wineslab/restart_assignment_repo/README.md

 - The script [Train_Predict_Light.py](https://github.com/wineslab/restart_assignment_repo/blob/main/Train_Predict_Light.py) offers a baseline training pipeline that shows you how to open the dataset, extract/plot data, and provide a skeleton to train a base AI algorithm.
 - The script [Test_Performance_Fake.py](https://github.com/wineslab/restart_assignment_repo/blob/main/Test_Performance_Fake.py) offers a testing algorithm for your trained algorithm to verify that your solution processes data correctly and can be evaluated.

+- The script [Train_Predict_Full.py](https://github.com/wineslab/restart_assignment_repo/blob/main/Train_Predict_Full.py) offers a baseline training pipeline that shows you how to open the dataset, extract/plot data, and provide you an implementation of a traditional training & prediction AI pipeline for two classifiers of example.

 The datasets you need to download are located at:
 - Fake testing dataset available at [this link](https://drive.google.com/file/d/1gjTM2qki8dSf0_02xxxQjIn7Qk2zaHH0/view?usp=sharing).
 This has the same format as the testing dataset but has not the same data that will be used to evaluate your algorithms :) We will make this dataset available once you are all done with the activities.
 - Training dataset available at [this link](https://drive.google.com/file/d/1UZJVwSVznpDIIvDKtDyVRxpeNVDb2Hz5/view?usp=sharing).
 This is the training dataset you should use.
 We suggest you split this into 3 subsets for training, validation and testing.
 Note that the testing dataset you will produce here is different from the one above.